reinaldorossetti/web_automationpractice_robot/README.md

 specifications   --> atest (the same in browser library framework)
 ````
 .
 ├── features                 # Files and folders of framework (root code).
   ├── support                # Commons files to tests spec (global use).
      ├── pages               # YML locators.
      ├── resources           # Json ou YAML files.
   ├── actions                # Keywords of tests.
-  ├── atest                   # Specification of what the tests should do and runner of tests.
+  ├── atest                  # Specification of what the tests should do.
 ├── .gitignore              # Files and Folders to ignore in repository.
 ├── LICENSE
 ├── README.md               # Documentation of project.